bastienwirtz/homer/docs/configuration.md

 # Optional: Proxy / hosting option
 proxy:
   useCredentials: false # send cookies & authorization headers when fetching service specific data.
 Set to `true` if you use an authentication proxy.
+Can be overrided on service level.

 # Optional theming
 theme: default # 'default' or one of the themes available in 'src/assets/themes'.